 "Banish the brown and beige look of the traditional Thanksgiving -- turkey, dressing, potatoes, rolls and French fried onions on top of the green bean-mushroom soup casserole," Moore says.
 "Think color this season.
 Festive and colorful fruits and vegetables will give your dinner a make-over that is both beautiful and healthy."

 Long a leader in educating health professionals, Saint Louis University offered its first degree in an allied health profession in 1929.
-Today the Doisy College of Health Sciences offers degrees in physical therapy, athletic training education, clinical laboratory science, nutrition and dietetics, health informatics and information management, health sciences, medical imaging and radiation therapeutics, occupational science and occupational therapy, and physician assistant education.
+Today the Doisy College of Health Sciences offers degrees in physical therapy, athletic training education, biomedical laboratory science, nutrition and dietetics, health informatics and information management, health sciences, medical imaging and radiation therapeutics, occupational science and occupational therapy, and physician assistant education.
 The college's unique curriculum prepares students to work with health professionals from all disciplines to ensure the best possible patient care.